JamesSkemp/words/content/post/avg-8-setup-parameters.md

 +++
 title = "AVG 8 setup parameters"
-summary = "Unfortunately, there doesn't appear to be a master list of parameters that can be passed to disable AVG 8 functionality/features.
+description = "Unfortunately, there doesn't appear to be a master list of parameters that can be passed to disable AVG 8 functionality/features.
 Here's an attempt at one. [slnet0514:1987c242-6a2d-403a-a420-2434de377f16]" draft = false comments = false date = "2008-06-14T20:30:00-05:00"